jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Smithereens displays the frontline of civilization.
 This is the pain evolution is supposed to solve.
 In fact, the game of civlization is won or lost based on our ability feel pain, adapt a solution, and keep going.
 What the Internet Age allows, is what Galileo did all those years ago why he admitted to himself "we don't know until we test, so let's use instruments to test what we think we know."

 Using instruments to find the truth, means the truth no longer comes from leaders opinions.
 And this is what Industrial Age antagonists fear most of all.
-Because it lets the people feeling frontline pain, solve problems without asking for permission.
+Because it lets the people feeling frontline pain, solve problem solve it themselves because everyone holds their own levers of power.

 For decades regular people have been buying, learning, and using modern tools.
 Each new digital tool pushes us deeper into the Internet Age.
 One example is the Twitter feed below.
 It's run by the Ontario Police to tell the public about car crashes.

 <a class="twitter-timeline" data-width="600" data-height="500" data-theme="light" href="https://twitter.com/OPP_GTATraffic?ref_src=twsrc%5Etfw" target="_blank">Tweets by OPP_GTATraffic</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 The point is, I have no control over this Twitter feed.
 I can't make up the information.
 Nor can I gatekeep it from you.
-These are simply facts in our society, that because of the internet, anyone can see, feel, and collaborate around.
+These are simply objective facts in our society, that because of the internet, anyone can see, feel, and collaborate around.
 The people in these crashes are in some level, living through Smithereens.
 We either use these facts to evolve, or fall behind.

 At it's heart, Smithereens is a story about an extra.
 The tortured man assumes the company Smithereen will care about his problem.
 Extras assume "they" have the people's best interest at heart.
 "They" in government bureaucracy.
 "They" in corporations.
 "They" someone else.
 "They" only have your interest at heart if you hold the levers of power.
 "They" is the player god.
 You're either a member, or you're a nobody.

-I wept while watching the Smithereens; full out tears.
+I wept while watching Smithereens; full out tears.
 I knew what the plot twist was—that a loved one died in a car crash—because I'd spoken with this person too many times.
 It was actually the motivation for me to make my app.
-I wanted to showcase how the future of technology will help us solve things like horrible, useless, and preventable car crashes with something (now called) the Life Star.
-What I ended up learning, is before we get to the Internet Age, we have to defeat the antagonists, with a army of player gods believing in Techvolution, and weilding the levers of power inside the era of mass-collaboration.
+I wanted to showcase how the future of technology will help us solve things like horrible, useless, and preventable car crashes with something (I now call) the Life Star.
+What I ended up learning, is before we get to the Internet Age, we have to defeat the antagonists, with an army of player gods believing in Techvolution, and wielding the levers of power inside the era of mass-collaboration.

 Here's how we can in car crashes.
-It's only a guide for you to do the same somewhere else
+It's only a guide for you to do the same everywhere else.

 ## My App